crazy-max/ftpgrab/docs/faq.md

 # FAQ

-## Who is behind FTPGrab?

-Hi, I'm [CrazyMax](https://crazymax.dev).
-This project is self-funded and developed using my decade of experience building open source software.

-By [supporting me](https://github.com/sponsors/crazy-max), you're not only sustaining this project, but rather all of [my open source projects](https://github.com/crazy-max).

 ## How to grab from multiple sources?

 You can add multiple sources in the `sources` field of the configuration file: